 Therefore, our main contribution is to emphasize the strong connection between classical estimation theory and machine learning via GP regression.
 We use the fact that the inverse kernel matrix is sparse for a class of useful GP priors [28, 37] in a new way to efficiently implement nonlinear, GP regression for batch, continuous-time trajectory estimation.
-We also show that this naturally leads to a subtle generalization of SLAM that we call simultaneous trajectory estimation and mapping (STEAM), with the difference being that chains of discrete poses are replaced with Markovian trajectories in order to incorporate continuous-time motion priors in an efficient way.
+We also show that this naturally leads to a subtle generalization of SLAM (STEAM), with the difference being that chains of discrete poses are replaced with Markovian trajectories in order to where incorporate continuous-time motion priors in an efficient way.
 Finally, by using this GP paradigm, we are able to exploit the classic GP interpolation approach to query the trajectory at any time of interest in an efficient manner.